ASFOpenSARlab/opensarlab-docs/user-guides/mfa.md

 (Resetting-MFA)=
 ## Resetting MFA

 This is currently a manual process.
-Please email us at `uaf-jupyterhub-admin@alaska.edu` **from the account** that you need MFA resetting, and we'll get back to you shortly.
+Please email us at [uaf-jupyterhub-admin@alaska.edu](mailto:uaf-jupyterhub-admin@alaska.edu) **from the email** of the account that you need MFA resetting, and we'll get back to you shortly.

 ---
 (Troubleshooting)=